-The basic principle behind the easy installation of the detector is that all wiring and pipework is installed using a docking station.
-This is a convenient feature that allows the detector to be dismounted or replaced without disturbing any wiring or installed pipework.
+The basic principle behind installation of the detector is that all wiring and pipework is installed using a docking station.
+This is a convenient feature which means that the detector can be dismounted or replaced without disturbing any wiring or installed pipework.

-The docking station inlet (sampling) port and exhaust port is used to interface with the pipe network.
-The inlet port is used for aspirating the pipework network.
+The docking station inlet (sampling) ports and exhaust port is used to interface with the pipe network.
+The inlet ports are used for aspirating the pipework network.
 The exhaust port allows the detector exhaust air to be routed back to the sampling area, when differing atmospheric pressures require this.
-(Refer to Figure 4 below.)
+Refer to Figure 4 below.